Search The Nudge

 Fallow, best lunches in London

-When considering how to do your best for the planet by living more sustainably, it’s pretty much imperative that you eat at Fallow as often as you can.
-It is, after all, a sustainability-focussed restaurant where seaweed dangles from the ceiling, and co-owner chefs Jack Croft and Will Murray (who met while working together at Dinner by Heston) make sure to use of every inch of their ingredients in dishes that never fail to leave your table in silent awe.
-There are glorious things to be had with ingredients that in anyone else’s hands would sound totally unappetising, from leftover cod’s head dressed with sriracha butter sauce and green onion oil; to an incredible Chelsea tart made using Kappacasein Dairy’s surplus whey; and the mushroom parfait (made from puréed shiitake mushrooms that grow in a giant dish suspended above the kitchen).
-The benefit of this tightly-run ship also rubs off on your wallet – a three-course weekday lunch here comes in at £34.
-The only problem is that after eating here, every other lunch in London has an almost impossible act to follow…
+Fallow is a sustainability-focussed restaurant where seaweed dangles from the ceiling, and mushrooms erupt from their in-house grow bags.
+Co-owner chefs Jack Croft and Will Murray met while working together at Dinner by Heston, and in their hands, ingredients that would otherwise sound totally unappetising are worked into dishes that will leave your table in silent awe.
+There’s the leftover cod’s head, dressed with sriracha butter sauce and green onion oil; the incredible Chelsea tart made using Kappacasein Dairy’s surplus whey; and the mushroom parfait (made from puréed shiitake mushrooms grown right there in the kitchen).
+The benefit of this tightly-run ship also rubs off on your wallet – a three-course weekday lunch here comes in at £42.
+The only problem is that after eating at Fallow, every other lunch in London has an almost impossible act to follow…

 Fancy eating earlier in the day?
 We’ve got you covered with our guide to the best brunch in London…